8 Best Etsy Alternatives

 - Built-in inventory management and marketing features

-IndieMade’s platform is straightforward, making it easy to update your product listings with video and image galleries.
+IndieMade’s platform is straightforward, making updating your product listings with video and image galleries easy.
 In addition to building an ecommerce store, you can add a blog, calendar of events, image galleries, and other pages.

-Like many Etsy alternatives, IndieMade does not have a built-in marketplace, so you can’t get the traffic that Etsy offers.
+Like many Etsy alternatives for sellers, IndieMade does not have a built-in marketplace, so you can’t get the traffic that Etsy offers.
 However, its monthly fees are the lowest among Etsy’s standalone store alternatives, making it an excellent option for creative artists on a limited budget who want their own store without Etsy’s branding.

-IndieMade provides a free 30-day trial, no credit card required.
-Paid monthly plans come in four tiers and include the ability to use a custom domain and a build a standalone online store:
+IndieMade provides a free 30-day trial, with no credit card required.
+Paid monthly plans come in four tiers and include the ability to use a custom domain and build a standalone online store:

 - Basic ($4.95): Sell up to 10 products with up to five images per product, 10 pages, and 10 galleries